 What matters most to you when starting your business?
 Here are some essential items to consider when selecting the best business formation for your individual goals.

 Size of the business: The size of your proposed business can affect your choice of business formation.
-Additionally, the size of the business affects other factors like record keeping, taxation, profit sharing, and more.
+Additionally, the size of the business affects factors such as record-keeping, taxation, profit-sharing, and more.
 An LLC is your best bet if you’re looking at a small business.
-And if you’re looking at going big from the get-go or have plans to grow your business in the future, and possibly go public, a corporation is the best answer.
+For example, managing tax filings for a 2-person LLC is considerably simpler than handling them for a corporation with 50 employees, where the annual filing load increases with each added employee.
+And if you’re looking to go big from the get-go or plan to grow your business in the future, possibly going public, a corporation is the best answer.

 On the other hand, an LLC is more flexible in its management structure.
-You can decide whether to have different decision-makers, especially if you choose against registering your business as a partnership.
+You can decide whether to have different decision-makers, especially if you choose not to register your business as a partnership.

-Transferability of ownership: In either a corporation or LLC, transfer of ownership depends on how either entity is structured.
-Bylaws for corporations and Operating Agreements for LLC’s are the governing documents and should be tailored to your needs by an attorney.
+Transferability of ownership: In either a corporation or an LLC, ownership transfer depends on the entity’s structure.
+Bylaws for corporations and Operating Agreements for LLCs are the governing documents and should be tailored to your needs by an attorney.
 With the proper structure, either entity may freely allow transfer of ownership or place restrictions on transfers.

 Taxation: Taxes are a significant factor when choosing between an LLC and a corporation.
 The way your business pays taxes for these two entities is different.
 An LLC is flexible and allows the ability to select from different tax options.
 If you run an LLC, you can be taxed as a partnership, sole proprietorship, S corporation, or C corporation.
 On the other hand, corporations only have a few options.
 They are either taxed as S corporations or C corporations.